JKIniego/IsSked/README.md

 A web-based class schedule maker that prompts the user to manually input their courses in a semester, which will be displayed as a table.
 It also integrates a task/assignment list for each course.

+## Deployment

+This project is deployed on https://is-sked.vercel.app/

 ## Project Repository Structure

 This README provides an overview of the repository layout to help contributors navigate quickly.